allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 * clogged Yarn queues
 * launched container that slows down the start of an application.

-Before we deployed Presto — a Fast SQL engine provided by Facebook — our analysts struggled with these problems on a regular basis.
+Before we deployed Presto — a Fast SQL engine provided by [Facebook][6] — our analysts struggled with these problems on a regular basis.

 ### Introduction